How Does Shampoo Work & What Is The Best Shampoo?

 The conditioning agents also act as a detangler.
 Because the conditioner lubricates the follicles, they can easily untangle to make your hair more manageable.
 The conditioner also helps to prevent static, which can make your hair frizzy.

-Top 5 Ingredients To Look For In Shampoo
+Top 5 Shampoo Ingredients To Look For In The Best Shampoo

 Many shampoos add their own blend of supplemental ingredients to help fortify and replenish the scalp and hair.
 For instance, one of the most common shampoo ingredients is fragrance.
 Fragrance is usually added to leave your hair smelling nice, and personally, it can be a make or break factor when it comes to choosing my shampoo.
 That’s just one snapshot example, but there are many more – parabens, silicones, and cleansing agents just to name a few.
-In order to give your locks that healthy shine, search for products with ingredients that will do good for you hair.
+In order to give your locks that healthy shine, search for products with ingredients that will do good for your hair.
 Here are the Big 5:

 1. Argan Oil For Hair

 Hailing all the way from Morocco, this literal liquid gold works wonders for hair and skin.
 The Argan fruit is so nutritious, goat defy gravity to eat it.
 So why not give your hair the best of the best?

 Argan oil is rich in phenols that your hair follicles will love.
 This essential oil promotes new hair growth and encourages the health of your existing hair.
 Chock full of vitamin A, vitamin E, antioxidants, and omega-6 fatty acids, this oil boosts cell production while minimizing inflammation which makes it a great conditioning agent.